 Celebrating the Contribution of Women to Public Sector Excellence

-The Group decided that developing a series of activities which highlighted the contribution of women to public sector excellence and gave voice to their achievements was an important project for sustaining commitment to workplace equality.
-It was argued that the project should emphasize celebration of achievement rather than bemoaning structural obstacles to gender equality.
-It was also noted, however, that it was important to develop a methodology of engagement which allowed for identification of such obstacles and the development of a set of policy prescriptions.
+The Group decided that developing a series of activities which highlights the contribution of women to public sector excellence and gave voice to their achievements was an important project for sustaining commitment to workplace equality.
+It was argued that the project should emphasize a celebration of achievement rather than bemoaning the structural obstacles to gender equality.
+It was also noted, however, that it was important to develop a methodology of engagement which allowed for identification of such obstacles and the subsequently develop a set of policy prescriptions.

-On 16 November 2010 the Institute held an event which launched the series with Virginia Haussegger interviewing three spectacular public servants – Lisa Paul, Tu Pham and Roxanne Missingham – on a pre-determined set of topics such as where women are at in the public service, how they understand their history, what they aspire to be, what they see equality as, what this means for job design and work-life balance and how they have been able to negotiate institutional obstacles and rise to the top.
+On 16 November 2010, the Institute launched the series with Adjunct Professor Virginia Haussegger interviewing three spectacular public servants – Ms Lisa Paul AO PSM, Ms Tu Pham PSM and Ms Roxanne Missingham – on a pre-determined set of topics such as where women are at in the public service, how they understand their history, what they aspire to be, what they see equality as, what this means for job design and work-life balance and how they have been able to negotiate institutional obstacles and rise to the top.

 On 4 August 2011, Dame Quentin Bryce AD, CVO, the 25th Governor-General of Australia gave the opening address at the event Leadership: Does Gender make a make a Difference? prior to a panel discussion involving the ACT Chief Minister, Ms Katy Gallagher MLA, the Executive Director of McCarthy Mentoring, Ms Wendy McCarthy AO, former Senator for South Australia, Ms Natasha Stott Despoja AM, and the former Chief Commissioner, Victoria Police, Ms Christine Nixon APM.
 The discussion was chaired by Virginia Haussegger.